 Roasted Strawberry Rhubarb Milkshakes

-- 1 cup frozen chopped rhubarb fresh would also work
+- 1 cup fresh chopped rhubarb (frozen would also work)

-- 1 cup fresh chopped strawberries frozen would likely also work
+- 1 cup fresh chopped strawberries (frozen might also work)

 - 1 tbsp sugar